rootstrap/FlowForms/docs/pages/ios-quickstart.md

 }
 </code></pre>

-And that's one of the easiest forms we can create using **FlowForms**, we don't need to care about managing the field's validation triggering nor making any complex logic to enable or disable the continue button.
+And that's one of the easiest forms we can create using **FlowForms**, we don't need to care about managing the field's validation triggering or making any complex logic to enable or disable the signup button.

+For more complex use cases and detailed insights into advanced functionalities and showcases of the **FlowForms** library on iOS, you can refer to the [iOS example app](https://github.com/rootstrap/FlowForms/tree/main/ExampleApp%20iOS) in the official repository.
+This comprehensive example provides